codeonlyjs/doconly/readme.md

 ## Building for Production

-To deploy your site, bundle it.
+To deploy your site, run doconly with the `--build` switch

 ```bash
 npx codeonlys/doconly --build
 ```

 By deafult the site is built to a `./dist` sub-folder.
-Use `--out` to specify output folder:
+Use `--out` to specify a different output folder:

 ```bash
 npx codeonlysj/doconly --build --out:../mainsite/docs